Hiking is one of the best ways to the diverse landscape found in the United States.

 Do your research before starting any hiking trail, even the easy ones.
 Visit the website for the location you want to hike.
 You need to know about rock cairns, guidelines for archaeological sites, hiking etiquette, identifying plants, hiking in bear country, and more!

 Summer is the most popular time for people to enjoy the outdoors which means trailheads and hiking trails will be busy.

 The best tip for summer hiking: GO EARLY!
 You’ll avoid the crowds and heat of the day.

-We have teamed with other hikers to provide this list of the best summer hiking trails in the US.
+We have teamed with other hikers to provide this list US summer hikes.

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.

 - Hiking shoes & boots: → Check out our FAVORITE hiking shoes/boots!

 - Hiking socks: → Check out the BEST SOCKS EVER!